“And the prayer of faith will save the sick, and the Lord will raise him up. And if he has committed sins, he will be forgiven.”

 The Greek has a definite article before the word “faith,” making it refer to a structure of belief.
 The prayer based on biblical faith will save the spiritually sick.
 That is why it is necessary to call “elders” (spiritually mature) to pray for the spiritually and physically sick believer.
 Prayer should always proceed from faith.

 The “prayer of faith” is always “in the name of the Lord” (5:14).
 That is a clear-cut limit to the prayer of faith.
 God has no obligation to heal except within His will.
 There are two qualifications to this prayer: 1) ask in faith and 2) in the name of the Lord.

 will save the sick,

-The phrase “has committed sins” is more substantiation that the subject of this verse is spiritual restoration.
+The phrase “has committed sins” is more substantiation that this verse’s subject is spiritual restoration.
 The Word of God does not teach that all physical illness is the direct consequence of personal sin.
 On the other hand, spiritual defeat is the direct result of protracted personal sin.

 There is no obligation on God to answer every prayer.

 There is no obligation on God to answer prayer in every instance of sickness.
 Do we give our children everything they ask?
-We do not try to meet all of their demands for that would not be healthy for them.
+We do not try to meet all of their demands, for that would not be healthy.
 We give them what is good for them.

-Paul could not heal Epaphroditus (Ph 2:27) and he left Trophimus at Miletus sick (2 Ti 4:20).
-Neither could he find healing for his own physical illness (some think that is was an ophthalmic illness).
+Paul could not heal Epaphroditus (Php 2:27), and he left Trophimus at Miletus sick (2 Ti 4:20).
+Neither could he find healing for his own physical illness (some think that was an ophthalmic illness).

 Christian leaders do not have limitless ability to heal sick believers.
 If they did, why would they not heal everyone in sight?